bluebillywig/skin-tutorial/part-2/article.md

 };
 </javascript>

-The `renderAssets` function loops through all the assets, and checks wether the asset is active and marks it as such.
+The `renderAssets` function loops through all the assets, and checks whether the asset is active and marks it as such.

 <javascript>
 myPlayer.renderAssets = function(){